baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 The Response element is created as a child of each Option element.
 The type of response captured depends on the [Question Type](elements_attributes/questionset/question/type.md) attribute.

-If the Type is an InfoBox, the response captured for the Option is null.
+Depending on the Question Type (e.g., InfoBox, Picture) or if a field is empty (when the user moves to a Previous page), the response captured for the Option is null.
 For  Radio or CheckBox types, the response is a "Y" or "N" value depending on whether the radio button or checkbox has been selected.
 If the Type is a Text, IntegerValue, or FloatValue Types the response element will hold the text that the user input into that box.